The Best Budget Irons of 2025: 8 Picks Under $650

 All the irons from Sub 70 are really cool looking, but I really like the design of the 699 v2 irons, which the company says were the result of three years of research, testing and development.
 These clubs feature a redesigned 1.7-millimeter face that not only increases distance, but also enhances distance on strikes across the entire face.
 Anybody who’s looking for an iron that’s easy to hit should consider the Sub 70 699 v2.

 The standard satin finish looks really sharp and is durable.
-But you can also get these irons in black, which features a “diamond-like carbon” coating that’s supposed to be eight times stronger than steel and are highly scratch and fade resistant.
+You can also get these irons in black, which features a “diamond-like carbon” coating that’s supposed to be eight times stronger than steel and are highly scratch and fade-resistant.
 So these should look good for quite a while.

 Advertisement